jonas-johansson/UnityAI/README.md

 # UnityAI

-Quick and dirty implementation of a behavior tree system in C# and Unity using a custom scripting language to craft your AI behaviors.
+Quick and dirty implementation of a Behavior Tree system in C# and Unity using a custom scripting language to craft your AI behaviors.
 * Easy to use
 * Extensible
 * Simple yet powerful